rvennam/gloo-mesh-multicluster-routing-demo/README.md

   --telemetry-server-address $TELEMETRY_GATEWAY_ADDRESS
 ```

-# Install Istio on both clusters using ILM and GLM
+# Install Istio on both clusters using Istio Lifecycle Management (ILM and GLM)

 Install Istiod on cluster1:
 ```